Lion Philips: Karl Marx

 Marx and Philips had a close relationship; Marx regularly stayed with the Philips family in Nijmegen and later in Zaltbommel.
 Seven letters to Marx and seven to Philips are known.
 These letters cover issues ranging from the American Civil War to the discovery of electricity.
 One of the main reasons for the strong involvement was money.
 Philips was Marx's main sponsor and the business mediator between him and Henriëtte Pressburg.
 This was necessary, because the relationship between Marx and his mother was poor, Marx writing: "I have fallen out with my family and, as long as my mother lives, I have no right to my inheritance".
 As a result, Philips granted Marx allowances, first from the legacy of Heinrich Marx, then as advances on the legacy of Henriëtte.

 After Henriëtte's death in 1863, Lion, who was named one of her executors, paid what remained after Karl's inheritance: seven thousand guilders, a considerable sum.
 In addition, Philips occasionally offered extras, after a lot of flattery: "I squeezed £160 out of my uncle so that we were able to pay off the greater part of our debts", Marx wrote to Friedrich Engels on 7 May 1861.

 Marx found "a hospitable home" with Lion Philips and his family.
 In addition, he was able to "conduct intellectual discussions with open-minded, liberal ubiquists".

 Cultural reference

-In the Soviet TV series Karl Marks, Molodye gody (Карл Маркс: Молодые годы, "Karl Marx's early years") the role of Lion Philips is played by the Ukrainian actor Leonid Bronevoy.
+In the Soviet TV series Karl Marks, Molodye gody (Карл Маркс: Молодые годы, "Karl Marx's early years") the role of Lion Philips is played by the Soviet actor Leonid Bronevoy.